finom/vovk/README.md

 It looks better (even though it still looks wrong) but the code inside these files make you write too many `if` conditions and will definitely make your code less readable.
 To make this documentation shorter, let me rely on your imagination.

-### Previous solution: Monorepo and NestJS
+### A potential solution: Monorepo with NextJS + NestJS

 Last few years I solved the problem above by combining NextJS and NestJS framework in one project.
 NextJS was used as a front-end framework and NestJS was used as back-end framework.
-Unfortunately this solution requires to spend resources on additional code management:
+Unfortunately this solution requires to spend resources on additional code and deployment management:

 - Should it be a monorepo or 2 different repositories?
   - Monorepo is harder to manage and deploy.